cms-DQM/dials/docs/DEPLOYMENT.md

 ![alt text](/docs/img/paas_cli_api_token.png)

 Note that the token expire, so every once in a while you need to request a new token and re-run the `oc login` command!

+## Redis

+Both redis instances for the ETL and the backend (and their secrets) should be deployed using `OC` cli.
+The only thing that you need to do in PAAS interface is creating the a PVC with at least 1G of storage, named `redis-etl-broker` that will be picked up by ETL redis instance.

 ## Resources